13~17 year olds - Environmental Photography Summer School

 With the current concerns for nature and the environment of the planet, this photography course will help participants connect with the natural world through taking creative and exciting digital images.

 A mini project will be set which will involve photographing tree’s, fauna & flora and other natural things of interests on the University campus.
 These photographs will be made on location and also in the photography studio.
 This will include landscape photo’s, close up and still life photography and pictures of trees and any wild life, which might be seen.
 We will also look at portraiture photography in a natural environment.
 This will involve taking pictures of each other in a controlled way.
 The participants will learn about how to take creative pictures while caring and connecting with the natural world.
+We will also look at how to take fun and creative portrait pictures in a natural surrounding.
 Also looked at will be using various image software to enhance images.
 The created images will then be made into a final selection with a chosen theme and message.

 Day 1 - Classroom and outside on location